 So if you too desire to be part of a wonderful, diverse group that is looking to improve perinatal mental health support please join the Perinatal Mental Health Network on Facebook.
 Let’s all work together with the voices of women and their families to make sure we improve services and the lives of those suffering.

 Reducing admissions of full term babies to Neonatal units – NHS England

 Having a baby in neonatal is a very difficult journey.
 It means being separated from your baby, it can complicate feeding and of course means stress and worry for families.
-Im so happy to be part of this project with NHS England looking at ways to support parents, babies and staff so that more babies are able to stay with their mother instead of being admitted to the neonatal unit.
-I am helping with the hypoglycemic group and helping to produce a parent leaflet to help families under how to prevent hypoglycemia and ways to support the health of their baby.
+Im so happy to be part of this project with NHS England looking at ways to support parents, babies and staff so that more mum’s and babies be able to stay together instead of being admitted to the neonatal unit.
+I supported the hypoglycemic group and helping to produce a parent leaflet to help families understand how to prevent hypoglycemia and ways to support the health of their baby.

 Click here for the finished report.

 Neonatal Peer support Training – BFN